 Include termination policies

-If the original contract contained any termination policies or conditions, include them in this section with reference to the original contract.
+If the original contract contained any termination policies or conditions, include them in this section concerning the original contract.

 Company A will be paid out for services already rendered, per the contractual obligations previously agreed upon.